 Over the past several years, BC Ferries has completed condition assessments and detailed surveys on many of its older vessels.
-All three of the current "V" Class vessels are expected to be retired from regular service by no later than the 2009/10 fiscal year.
+Although BC Ferries' vessels are maintained to high standards, BC Ferries has concluded that construction of new vessels to replace its oldest vessels ("V" Class vessels) serving the Major Routes should commence within the next 12 months.
+All three of the current "V" Class vessels are expected to be retired from regular service by no later than 2009/10 fiscal year.
 The replacement of the "S" and "C" Class vessels, also serving the Major Routes, is anticipated to commence in the 2018/19 fiscal year, with the last "S" Class vessel anticipated to be retired in the 2044/45 fiscal year.
-In addition to the replacement of the three "V" Class vessels, five other vessels are expected to be retired before the end of the 2010/11 fiscal year, three of which serve the Northern Routes.
-A key consideration with respect to the retirement of the "V" Class vessels and the vessels serving the Northern Routes is the anticipated imposition of more stringent Transport Canada safety standards in 2009.
+In addition to the replacement of the three "V" Class vessels, four other vessels are expected to be retired before the end of the 2009/10 fiscal year, three of which serve the Northern Routes.